mindsmiths/docs/docs/integrations/email.md

 private java.lang.String subject;
 ...
 ```
 The second part is sending an email using `EmailAdapterAPI.newEmail()` method.
-Lastly, do not forget to add `IOException`.
+Lastly, do not forget to add `throws IOException`.
 Otherwise, the method won't work.

 Now, writing a rule that calls the above-defined method remains.
 For example, let's say that Smith has a boolean `timeToSendEmail` flag, which will trigger the corresponding rule when the value of a flag is `true`:
 ```java